naoylcb/Book-Scraping/README.md

+*(Project realized during my training)*
+*(The goal being to learn scraping)*

 # Scraping books.toscrape.com

-Application permettant d'extraire les informations de tous les produits du site books.toscrape.com.
+Application to extract information from all products on the books.toscrape.com site.

-## Installation et Exécution
+## Installation and execution

-Si vous avez déjà installé Python, assurez-vous que sa version est à jour.
-Sinon, téléchargez et installez Python.
-[Site Web](https://www.python.org/downloads/)

-Commencez par télécharger le repository en cliquant sur le menu "Code", puis "Download ZIP".

-Extrayez le dossier.
-Dans celui-ci, créez et activez un environnement virtuel.
-Pour cela :
-- Ouvrez votre terminal et placez-vous dans le dossier extrait,
+If you already have Python installed, make sure its version is up to date.
+If not, download and install Python.
+[Website](https://www.python.org/downloads/)

+Start by downloading the repository by clicking on the "Code" menu, then "Download ZIP".

+Extract the folder.
+In it, create and activate a virtual environment.
+To do this:
+- Open your terminal and place yourself in the extracted folder,
-- Exécutez la commande : `python -m venv env`,
+- Run the command: `python -m venv env`,
-- Exécutez ensuite la commande : `source env/bin/activate` (Sous Windows, l'activation se fera avec le fichier env/Scripts/activate.bat).

-Installez les dépendances en exécutant la commande : `pip install -r requirements.txt`

-Tout est prêt !
-Lancez l'application avec la commande : `python book_scrap.py`

-Dans le dossier "csv", vous trouverez les informations des produits selon leur catégorie.

-Dans le dossier "img", vous trouverez les images de tous les produits.

-Les fichiers csv doivent être ouverts en utf-8 dans le logiciel utilisé (exemple : Excel).
+- Then run the command: `source env/bin/activate` (On Windows, activation will be done with the file env/Scripts/activate.bat).

+Install the dependencies by running the command: `pip install -r requirements.txt`.

+Everything is ready!
+Run the application with the command: `python book_scrap.py`

+In the "csv" folder, you will find the product information according to their category.

+In the "img" folder, you will find the images of all products.

+The csv files must be opened in utf-8 in the software used (example: Excel).

-## Utilisations alternatives
+## Alternative uses

-- Afficher les informations d'un produit : `python product.py (nom du produit)`,
-- Afficher la liste des produits d'une catégorie : `python category.py (nom de la catégorie)`,
-- Récupérer un nombre limité de catégories : `python book_scrap.py (nombre de catégories)`.

-Le nom du produit ou de la catégorie doit être écrit comme sur le site.
-S'il y a des espaces, entourez le nom avec des guillemets.
+- Display the information of a product: `python product.py (product name)`,
+- Display the list of products in a category: `python category.py (category name)`,
+- Retrieve a limited number of categories: `python book_scrap.py (number of categories)`.

+The name of the product or category must be written as it is on the site.
+If there are spaces, surround the name with quotes.